 Hugo Riboulet, the talented young winner of season 14 of Top Chef, has just opened his first restaurant in Paris, named Groot.
 If this name rings a bell, it's because it comes straight out of Guardians of the Galaxy, of course, but it's also a private joke for viewers who followed season 2023 of M6's culinary competition.

-Hugo Riboulet 's new restaurant takes its name from his Top Chef teammate Albane Auvray 's faithful onion companion, and it's no surprise that he and his good friend Albane are opening Groot hand in hand!
+This new restaurant takes its name from his Top Chef teammate Albane Auvray 's faithful onion companion, which is hardly surprising given that Hugo Riboulet is opening Groot hand-in-hand with his great friend Albane!
 It's a stone's throw from Les Halles, in Paris's 2nd arrondissement , that the two have chosen to open this street-food counter, which is both common and unusual in that it's dedicated to... pies!

-In this mini-place with just 10 seats, along the counter facing the open kitchen, the two comparses, who trained at Michelin-starred establishments , intend to unveil their accessible version of this great classic of traditional French cuisine, at the crossroads of street-food and gastronomy.
+In this mini-place with just 10 seats, along the counter facing the open kitchen, the two comparses trained at Michelin-starred establishments intend to unveil their accessible version of this great classic of traditional French cuisine, at the crossroads of street-food and gastronomy.
 Naturally, the ingredients will be carefully selected according to the seasons!

-To accompany these already generous pies, Groot unveils a trio ofhighly successful accompaniments with a focus on vegetables: a bowl of various cucurbits (5.95€), prepared in different ways; a bowl of beets (5.95€) with a yogurt sauce like a horseradish gribiche with toasted almonds; and a delicious Dubarry velouté (5.95€).
-For dessert, two choices, no more and no less, a seasonal fruit nage with verbena syrup (4.95€) and an airy tiraaamouss (4.95€).
+To accompany these already generous pies, Groot unveils a trio ofhighly successful accompaniments with a focus on vegetables: a bowl of various cucurbits (5.95€), prepared in different ways; a bowl of beets (5.95€) with a yogurt sauce like a horseradish gribiche with roasted almonds; and a delicious Dubarry velouté (5.95€).
+For dessert, there are two choices: a seasonal fruit nage with verbena syrup (4.95€) and an airy tiraaamouss (4.95€).

-Hugo Riboulet and Albane Auvray didn't take the easy way out by tackling a French culinary landmark that's oh-so-complicated to prepare (especially in large quantities!), yet they succeeded brilliantly.
+Hugo Riboulet and Albane Auvray didn't take the easy way out by tackling a key dish in French cuisine that's so complicated to prepare (especially in large quantities!), but they succeeded brilliantly.
 Check out the address!

 Location